cwu155/MKS22X-FinalProject/README.md

 ### **Bugs**
 - As the game progresses, the time gets slower and so everything in-game gets slower as well.
-- Enemy doesn't disappear after being turned into food
 - Bubbles are still blown outside of map
-- Need to account for hole on top of map in bubble movement now!!
+- Bubble -> enemy -> food only works for 1 enemy?

 ---